AØKK08124U Seminar: Leadership and Project Management

 • Presentations and discussions of papers: 13-16 November (2-4 full days depending on the number of students).

-• Deadline of submitting commitment paper: February 23 2018.
+• Deadline of submitting first version of the commitment paper: 18 February 2019

-• Additional class sessions: 1-2 may be organized in February.
+• Additional class sessions: 1-2 may be organized in February and/or March.

-The organization and time schedule for seminar presentations in May and possible extra class sessions in February will be decided upon in collaboration with students at the kick-off meeting.
+The organization and time schedule for seminar presentations in May and extra class sessions in February and/or March will be decided upon in collaboration with students at the kick-off meeting.